FAQ

 How do I build EqualsVerifier?

 First, check out the code.
 You can open the project in Eclipse or IntelliJ, or you can run Maven from the command-line.
-Note that Java 7 or higher is required to compile the project.
+You can also use just to run Maven commands tailored to EqualsVerifier - or read the justfile in the project’s root directory how you can do it directly.